October 8, 2017 (Updated for October 4, 2020 – video here)

-On Friday, I was invited by the bishop to attend a workshop on discipleship and evangelism.
-In his message during the opening worship, Bishop Ough described his own experience of coming to know Christ.
-He had grown up attending church, and his parents were faithful Christians, but it was not until he was a teenager that he gave his life to Christ.
-Bishop Ough told us that he could sum up that experience in one word: surrender.
+Bishop of the Minnesota and Dakotas Conference Bruce Ough has described his own experience of coming to know Christ.
+He grew up attending church, and his parents were faithful Christians, but it was not until he was a teenager that he gave his life to Christ.
+Bishop Ough sums up that experience in one word: surrender.

 This is what Paul is talking about when he says, “I want to know Christ and the power of his resurrection, and the sharing of his sufferings, by becoming like him in his death.”
 Becoming like Jesus in his death means giving our all to obeying God, no matter what it costs us.
 A life of following Jesus is a life of surrender.

 Even a super-Christian like Paul has a long way to go when it comes to complete surrender.
 “Not that I have already attained the goal …” he writes, “but I press on to make it my own…” And why?
 What motivates Paul to this kind of surrender?

 It might sound like Paul is describing his own effort, his own striving to become like Christ.
 But the truth is that Paul is “pressing on” – or leaning into the realization that he belongs to Jesus.

 People have often come into my office to tell me about the particular struggles they are experiencing.
 When I ask if I can pray for them, they almost always respond with eagerness.
 As I pray, I ask God to remind them that they are God’s own beloved children.
 I can’t tell you how many times people respond to this simple prayer with sobs.
 No one has ever told them before that they are God’s beloved children.